MUSEUMS – KOWLOON*

 OPENING HOURS – 10am to 7pm Monday to Wednesday and Friday.
 10am to 9pm Saturday, Sunday and public holidays.
 Closed on Thursdays (except public holidays) and the first two days of Chinese New Year.
 Closes at 5pm on Christmas Eve and Chinese New Year’s Eve.

-ADMISSION – HK$25 (HK$12.5 for seniors 60 and over).
-Children under 4 free.
-Free admission on Wednesdays.
+ADMISSION – HK$20 (HK$10 for seniors 60 and over).
+Children under 4 and full time Hong Kong students free.
+Free admission for all on Wednesdays.
 Box Office closes one hour before museum closing time.

 GETTING THERE - MTR to Tsim Sha Tsui exit B2 then walk along Cameron Road to Chatham Road South.
 There is an elevated pedestrian footbridge link to the museum (about 15 mins).
 MTR to East Tsim Sha Tsui exit P2 then follow Chatham Road South (about 10 minutes).
 MTR to Hung Hom exit D1 and follow elevated covered pedestrian link under Cheong Wan Road to Science Museum Road, Granville Road and Chatham Road South (about 15 mins).
 Buses 5, 5C, 8, 8A, 26, 35A, 41A, 81C, 87D, 98D, 110, 203, 208, 13X, 215X, 219X, 224X, 260B, 260X and A12 pass the museum.
 East Tsim Sha Tsui Bus Terminus on Science Museum Road is five minutes walk from the museum and served by buses 26, 35A, 41A, 98D, 208, 13X and 973.
 Also all Cross-Harbour buses stop at toll plaza at Hung Hom.